Trepan-Debuggers/python2-trepan/README.rst

 Egg, Wheel, and Tarballs
 ------------------------

 Can be installed via the usual *pip* or *easy_install*.
-There is a source tarball. `How To Install <https://python2-trepan.readthedocs.org/en/latest/commands/set/width.html>`_ has full instructions and installing from git and by other means.
+There is a source tarball;. install_ has full instructions for installing.

 Modularity
 ----------